serioussoftwareuk/RubyonRails-test-task/README.md

 There is one ENV variable that we must to provide to see google maps correctly.
 `ENV['GOOGLE_MAPS_KEY']`

-I use [DotEnv](https://github.com/bkeepers/dotenv) for this purpose
+I use [DotEnv](https://github.com/bkeepers/dotenv) for this purposes

 ### Keeping it up-to-date